-Being one of the most populated cities in the world, its nice to get away from the towering neon buildings for a day.
+Shanghai is one of the most populated cities in the world coming in at a whooping 24 million people!
+With a city as extravagant as Shanghai there’s lots to see and do that can keep you busy for weeks but if you’re looking to get away from the towering neon buildings for a day, I got you covered.
 Here are the best day trips from Shanghai.

+Hangzhou is the perfect day trip from Shanghai.
 Home to picture perfect West Lake, where pagodas and temples dot the surrounding hillsides creating panoramic views whichever way you look.
 Just a 45 minute train ride from Shanghai’s Hongqiao railway station makes this an ideal day trip if you don’t have enough time to spend a few days here.
 The train station is connected to the metro station so getting in and out of the city is easy.
-Obviously the highlight of this city is West Lake.
+The highlight of this city is West Lake.

 West Lake has been applauded by emperors for centuries and always seems to be the muse of a poet.
 You can spend a whole day wondering around West Lake, stop to take a breather at one of the many benches along the waterside, listen to the music of a local jamming out on their saxophone, or take a boat tour to see the lake from the inside out.